 Even though some fungi are good for plants as they spread nutrients around in the ground and help plants fight harmful substances or microorganisms, there are thousands that are dangerous to your garden.

-1. How to identify it?
+1. How to identify fungus

 The organisms of fungi are invisible to the naked eye.
 They travel around through the air, water, and animals and get attached to greenery, infesting the leaves, roots, or stems.
 They do this because they thrive by basically stealing the nutrients of the plant they set on.